nimdone/nimdone-88471/src/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >-
-          **The selected PDF's are now in the reader view, highlight the text/figures you want to be on the slides and see the content with citations autopopulating the slides**
+          **Make adjustments to the outline as necessary and see the slides coming together, simultaneously. **
         actions:
           - label: Learn More
             url: /features